bubbletroubles/PowerStig/Home.md

 Organizational settings are provided to a configuration as an input parameter.
 If a value is provided to a configuration that is outside of the valid range, PowerSTIG will detect it and throw an error.
 If you still need to configure a rule that is outside of a valid range, you can configure an exception to the rule.
-For more information and examples of how to use organizational settings, please see [here](CompositeResourcesOrganizationalSettings).
+For more information and examples of how to use organizational settings, please see [here][CompositeResourcesOrganizationalSettings].

 ### Exception